Dr. Christopher R. von Rueden

 Profile

+Dr. Christopher von Rueden looks at leadership through the lens of cultural and evolutionary anthropology.
 An anthropologist with expertise in traditional human societies, his research focuses on how humans form status hierarchies, why we evolved to do so, and the demographic and ecological factors that cause our hierarchies to be more or less coercive.
 Relatedly, he studies the role of leader-follower relationships in the evolution of human cooperation.

-At the Jepson School, von Rueden teaches courses such as Theories and Models of Leadership, and Sex, Leadership, and the Evolution of Human Societies.
+At the Jepson School, von Rueden teaches courses such as Theories and Models of Leadership and Sex, Leadership, and the Evolution of Human Societies.

 He received a doctorate in anthropology, with an emphasis in cognitive science, from the University of California, Santa Barbara, and a bachelor’s degree in anthropology from Harvard University.
 To learn more about von Rueden's scholarship and teaching, visit his personal website.